 Introduction: The purpose of this survey is to gather information from all states and the District of Columbia on State policies and practices for cash assistance and services delivered to refugees for the study, “Understanding the Intersection Between TANF and Refugee Cash Assistance Services.”
 It will also be used to inform site selection for an in-depth study of eight sites.
 The purpose of the study is to learn how state and local systems are serving refugees through TANF and the Refugee Cash Assistance (RCA) programs, how these programs intersect, and how these programs may support refugee self-sufficiency and employment outcomes.
 The study, sponsored by the Administration for Children and Families (ACF) within the U.S. Department of Health and Human Services (HHS), is being conducted by Abt Associates and MEF Associates.

-Please answer all questions as completely and accurately as possible.
+Please think generally across communities in your state where refugees are resettled and answer all questions as completely and accurately as possible.
 Your answers will be kept private to the extent permitted by the law.
 Because of the relatively small number of organizations participating in the study, there is a possibility that a response could be correctly attributed to you.
 Information you provide will not be shared with other staff at your program or organization.
 Your participation in this survey is voluntary.
 We hope you will choose to complete all of the questions on the survey, but you may choose to skip any question you do not feel comfortable answering.
 Thank you in advance for your assistance in completing this survey and providing important information to the study.

 Please note that throughout this guide, we generally use the term “refugee” to refer to all populations eligible for refugee services, including refugees, asylees, Cuban-Haitian entrants, and Special Immigrant Visa (SIV) holders.
 Additionally, the survey uses the term TANF to capture TANF-funded, as well as solely state-funded program services and assistance.